 |

 Perfect.
-Now we’re able to only write rego code in one place, src.rego
+Now we’re able to only write rego code in one place, src.rego, and generate

 ConstraintTemplates and Constraints using Konstraint.